Product Recall: Production

-Randall Einhorn earned his third directional credit of the series for this episode.
+Randall Einhorn earned his third directing credit of the series for this episode.

 "Product Recall" was written by staff writer Justin Spitzer and consulting producer Brent Forrester.
 It was the third Office episode to be directed by Randall Einhorn, a former director of Survivor who also worked as the series' director of photography.
 In early 2007, series co-creator Greg Daniels explained to an audience at Paleyfest that Einhorn's direction had become "a character in the show because [he] has an enormous amount of judgment/leeway about where he's looking.
 And often [what] adds a tremendous amount of comedy is the choosing to look over there and see what that person thinks and back and forth.
 He's definitely a hidden character on the show."

 In an April 2007 blog post for TV Guide, actress Kate Flannery, who plays Meredith Palmer, called Jim's impression of Dwight "one of the funniest scenes that I have ever witnessed."
 She recalled that Krasinski and Wilson enjoyed filming the scene, and that the whole cast was laughing during it, necessitating many takes.
 The scene was first intended for the season's twenty-second episode, "Women's Appreciation", before it was moved to "Product Recall" due to time constraints.

 The third season DVD contains several scenes that were deleted from the final cut of the episode.
 These include Kelly answering every call with the same response, Dwight contacting CNN, an alternate take of Kelly training the accountants, Creed admitting that he faked his own death for tax reasons, Michael explaining his apology to angry business owner Barbara Allen to the documentary crew, Angela Martin (Angela Kinsey) and Kelly arguing, Jim talking to a high school student, and more scenes of Michael filming his apology video.